AFontaine79/stm-blinky/README.md

 ## Future Work
 - Add a proper install target possibly using CMake's `install()` command.
 I need to explore this further since I don't fully understand `install()` yet.
 At the very least, install should be platform agnostic and actually flash the hardware.
 - Possibly fix the install script to allow load over ST-Link as well as J-Link.
+- Alternatively, add images to the STM32 Cube Programmer instructions so that they are easier to follow.
 - Follow up with other things like CI, static analysis, clang formatter, and so forth.

 ## License